-Free busing is available for all Bright Lights students to/from the main program site during week one, four and five for the morning sessions from select Lincoln Public Schools buildings.
+Free busing from select Lincoln Public Schools is available for all Bright Lights students to/from the main program site for the morning sessions during weeks 1, 4 and 5 .
 Parents/Guardians must agree to Behavioral Expectations for Those Who Ride the Bus before students may ride the bus.
 Please see the bus transportation schedule by clicking the link above.

 Teachers, Classroom Assistants and Volunteers

 Classroom assistants are volunteers.
-Applications are accepted online annually beginning in mid-March.
-Completed ninth grade students, college students and adults may apply.
-Assistants may volunteer for more than one class or assist as a summer office volunteer.
+Applications are accepted online annually beginning in March.
+High school students who have completed ninth grade or higher, college students, and adults may apply.
+Assistants may volunteer for more than one class and/or assist as a summer office volunteer.
 Background checks are completed on volunteers 19 years and older.
 See the Classroom Assistant Application by clicking the link above.

-Volunteers are needed in the Bright Lights office during the school year to assist with photocopying, data input, preparing mailings, special projects and general office duties.
+Volunteers are needed in the Bright Lights office during the school year to assist with photocopying, data entry, preparing mailings, special projects, and general office duties.
 If interested, please complete the Volunteer Application by clicking the link above.